lux-k/Remapper/README.md

 The solution was this program.
 It has two map files servers and shares.

-ServerMappings.txt
-  maps all the different names for a server to one name
+  ServerMappings.txt - maps all the different names for a server to one name ShareMappings.txt - maps old paths to new paths.

-ShareMappings.txt
-  maps old paths to new paths.
 It's written in terms of the server names above.

+The map files are embedded in the exe for ease of deployment.

+There are sample files in the project.
+They must have the word Sample dropped from their names to be used.

 If the program can map a share to a new path, it will attempt to unmap the old path and remap the new path.